Table of Contents[Hide][Show]

 The writer was hosted.

-Aruba is best known for its soft white sand beaches, stunning sunsets and gentle surf.
-And you definitely will want to spend time on the beach when you visit.
-But there also are plenty of fun things to do in Aruba beyond the beach.
-From hiking among the desert wonders of Arikok National Park to soaring overhead in a parasail to taking a dip in a natural pool, these are our favorite things to do in Aruba.
+Aruba is best known for its beautiful white sand beaches, stunning sunsets and gentle surf.
+And, if you’re like me, you definitely will want to spend plenty of time on the beach when you visit.
+But my two trips to the Caribbean island proved that there also are plenty of fun things to do in Aruba beyond the beach.
+From hiking among the desert wonders of Arikok National Park to soaring overhead in a parasail to taking a dip in a natural pool, this list includes the best things I did on my trips to Aruba.

-These are the top things to do on a visit to Aruba, whether you’re traveling with a significant other, girlfriends, solo or with the kids.
+These are the top things to do on a visit to Aruba, whether you’re a group of women traveling together (as I was on my last trip), or traveling with a significant other, solo or with the kids.